vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 After that I walked back to the bus stop (San Pablo and Buchanan), waited for and boarded the route 18 bus, and got off at Shattuck and Ashby, from where I walked home.

+### Afternoon

+In the afternoon, I made a walking trip.
+I left home around 2:31 PM, first stopping at the Ashby BART, where I added some money to my Clipper card, finishing around 2:36 PM.
+I then went to Walgreens to purchase supplements; the transaction finished at 2:57 PM.

+After that I went to The Mattress Firm to check out their in-store pillows.
+There wasn't anything suitable for my needs (they were too big and too expensive).
+I then went to Target, but the pillows there were too soft and too cheap ($4, $6 pillows) and likely weren't intended as primary sleeping pillows.

+I finished at Target around 3:30 PM and then walked back home.
+I got back home around 3:55 PM.